-- Complete 16 core courses in the appropriate areas. - Earn a core-course GPA of at least 2.200. - Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division II full qualifier sliding scale. - Submit proof of graduation to the Eligibility Center.
+- " Complete a total of 16 core courses in the appropriate areas. - " Earn a corresponding test score that matches your core-course GPA (minimum 2.2) on the Division II Sliding Scale. - " Submit proof of graduation to the Eligibility Center.

 PARTIAL QUALIFIER